OpenAgentsInc/openagents/README.md

 An open platform for AI agents, built in public from scratch.

-See the [wiki](https://github.com/OpenAgentsInc/openagents/wiki) and [roadmap](https://github.com/OpenAgentsInc/openagents/wiki/Roadmap) for more.
+See the [wiki](https://github.com/OpenAgentsInc/openagents/wiki) for more.

 ![plugin](https://github.com/OpenAgentsInc/openagents/assets/14167547/e2e72845-3c6b-45a1-a6af-abb8d1048986)